 Students' academic needs are monitored and peer tutors provided in all subjects.
 If appropriate, weekly mentoring meetings with the Director of Student Success are scheduled.
-The Dean of Students also meets with students in need of advice, counsel, or behavioral direction.
+Student Development personnel also meet with students in need of advice, counsel, or behavioral direction.
 Together, these two departments confer weekly to identify students in need of special attention, with the intent of identifying problem areas and developing a plan to address difficulties before they become insurmountable problems.